 The most common side effects of fluoxetine are feeling sick, headaches, and having trouble sleeping but these are usually mild and disappear after a couple of weeks.

-Fluoxetine is not for everyone who suffers from clinical depression, bulimia, OCD, or other conditions that are treated with this medication.
+Fluoxetine is not for everyone who has clinical depression, bulimia, OCD, or other conditions that are treated with this medication.
 If for whatever reason fluoxetine is not alleviating your symptoms, or you cannot take fluoxetine due to a pre-existing medical condition or medication that would interact with fluoxetine, there are other treatments that may help you.
 Talk with your doctor to see whether you can try other medications, various therapies such as cognitive-behavioral therapy, psychotherapy, acceptance and commitment therapy (ACT), or other ‘talk therapies’.
-Many people suffering from depression and other mood disorders find such therapies to be of great benefit.
+Many people who have depression and other mood disorders find such therapies to be of great benefit.

 Prozac vs. Paxil